-General Remarks The property forms part of an established residential area in Nairn Town Centre.
-The surrounding properties in the immediate vicinity are generally of a similar age and style.
-A range of typical local amenities can be found in Nairn Town Centre.
-The property was found to be in a condition, now requiring a program of modernisation works.
-The entrance porch and garage are more than twenty years old.
+General Remarks The property forms part of an established residential area in the village of Findhorn.
+The surrounding properties in the immediate vicinity are generally of a differing age and style.
+A range of typical local amenities can be found in the town of Forres within reasonable commuting distance.
+The property was generally found to be in fair order having regard to its age and type.
+Whilst some items of typical and ongoing maintenance issues are to be anticipated, these may be attended to during the course of routine works.
+The property has been upgraded including the replacement of the original concrete panels to the walls and recovering of the roof.
 It is assumed that all necessary Local Authority and other consents have been obtained for alterations and that the appropriate documentation, including Building Warrants and Completion Certificates issued.
 If any works did not require consent then it has been assumed they meet the standards required by the Building Regulations or are exempt.
-It is assumed there is a right of way over neighbouring proprietors land for maintenance purposes.
-Full details should be confirmed by your conveyancer.
-The seller has advised that a guarantee is available for the treatment of woodworm infestation.
-All documentation should be obtained.
+All ownership, access rights of way and maintenance liabilities over the boundaries and adjoining properties should be clarified.
 Essential Repairs None required for mortgage purposes.